petelah/Stock-Portfolio-Tracker/README.md

 * 0.1.6
     * ADD: Delete stock function.
 * 0.1.4
     * ADD: Update stocks function.
-Iterate through and update all stocks
+Iterate through and update all stocks.
 * 0.1.1
     * FIX: Added 60 second sleep function when adding more than 5 stocks as AV only lets you execute 5 calls per minute.
 * 0.1.0
-    * First major working release
+    * First major working release.
-    * You can now save your portfolio to json format to recall later on
+    * You can now save your portfolio to json format to recall later on.
     * Saving and loading features added, menu system added as well.
 * 0.0.1
-    * Basic terminal app that will display pulled stocks from Alpha Vantage API
+    * Basic terminal app that will display pulled stocks from Alpha Vantage API.

-### Todo
+### Future Features

 - Save to PDF
 - Add colour
 - About page
-- Date verification
 - Pagination for bigger portfolio
 - Update tracking, if user already updated today, then don't update(NYC time after 4pm)
 - Threading to pass off updating stocks in background